 • Have a set bedtime and wake up time, even on weekends.

 • Establish a bedtime routine.
-This could be having a hot bath, listening to music, reading a book, using the Pulseroll massage gun
+This could be having a hot bath, listening to music, reading a book, using the Pulseroll massage gun to unwind.

 • Minimise your contact with blue light.
 Blue light from electrical devices suppresses the body’s release of melatonin, a hormone that makes us feel drowsy.
 Most devices will now offer blue light reduction tools, but you can also buy special glasses that will reduce the impact the light has on your body.